-When used, this option will make all data specified with -d, --data, --data-binary or --data-urlen-code to be used in an HTTP GET request instead of the POST request that otherwise would be used.
+When used, this option will make all data specified with -d, --data or --data-binary to be used in an HTTP GET request instead of the POST request that otherwise would be used.
 The data will be appended to the URL with a '?' separator.